Import into the EU

 The EU supports businesses wanting to import into the EU by providing clear facts on the rules and requirements for importing into the EU.

-- The Export Helpdesk provides comprehensive information for developing countries on how to access the EU market and benefit from preferential trade agreements.
+- The Export Helpdesk provides comprehensive information for trade partner countries on how to access the EU market and benefit from preferential trade agreements.

-- The EU Tariff section from the Market Access Database provides information on EU tariffs and other import measures applied to a given product imported into the EU.
+- The EU Tariff section provides information on EU tariffs and other measures applied to all products imported into the EU.

 To help exporters seize these opportunities, the Export Helpdesk provides:

-- Links to other authorities and international organisations involved in practical trade operations and trade promotion;
+- Links to other authorities and international organisations involved in trade promotion and the practical aspects of trade

-- A "What's New" section to host newsletters.
+- A "What's New" section with import related news.

 EU action when imports are not fair